Types of Incarcerable Traffic Tickets in Maryland

 In addition, Driving on a Revoked License is punishable by up to 1 year in jail, up to a $1,000 fine, and the possibility of 12 points on your driving record.
 Many people wrongly assume that once the revocation period has expired, they will be able to drive again without a penalty.
 In fact, you need to return to the Motor Vehicle Administration (MVA) in order to apply for a new license before your license can be unrevoked.

 It is important in this situation to have an attorney.
 You are probably not aware of all the consequences of an incarcerable traffic ticket in Maryland, or all the ways that you will need to defend yourself in court.
-An attorney can inform you of those options and make a strong case for you before a judge.
+A criminal traffic attorney can inform you of those options and make a strong case for you before a judge.

 Serious Traffic Offenses Related To Poor Driving Decisions